SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table_as.rst

 ``CREATE TABLE AS`` creates a new table from the result of a select query.

-Privileges
+Permissions
 =============
-The role must have the ``CREATE`` permission at the schema level, as well as ``SELECT`` privileges for any tables referenced by the statement.
+The role must have the ``CREATE`` permission at the schema level, as well as ``SELECT`` permissions for any tables referenced by the statement.

 Synopsis
 ==========